pattonsgirl/CEG2350/docs/Labs/Lab04/Instructions.md

 Test that you can run your `ft` script from any location on the filesystem.

 Test that other user's on the system can also execute the `ft` script.

+## Part 4 - Citations / Resources

+Any resource that you use that contributes to your understanding of exercises in this lab should be cited in the `Citations / Resources` section of your lab answers.
+You may refer to your own notes (if they are digitized into GitHub), course notes, or external resources / websites.

+To add citations / resources, provide the reference / link and a summary of what it assisted you with.

+If generative AI was used, include which generative AI system was used, what prompt(s) you fed it, and a summary of what it assisted you with.

+We expect a minimum of **one citation / useful resource per part** of your lab.
+So this lab would require a resource for:
+- scripting (relevant to something this lab requires)
+- markdown syntax reference
+- PATH environment variable

 ## Extra Credit - TODO